BDC Hamburger Icon

 Editors Score:8.8/10

-AT&T Business offers exceptional symmetrical upload and download speeds with its business fiber and dedicated internet plans, making it the ideal solution for consistently fast internet access.
+AT&T Business Internet offers exceptional symmetrical upload and download speeds with its business fiber and dedicated internet plans, making it an ideal solution for consistently fast internet access.

 Thumbs Up Pros

-• All of AT&T’s fiber and dedicated internet plans offer the same speed for uploads and downloads.
+• All AT&T fiber and dedicated internet plans offer the same speeds for uploads and downloads.

-• The company’s business fiber plans don’t require an annual contract.
+• The company’s business fiber plans don’t require annual contracts.

 • Businesses with a global footprint can connect securely through the provider’s dedicated internet plans.

-• You can bundle your AT&T business internet and phone service with options for VoIP and mobile service at a discounted rate.
+• You can bundle your AT&T business internet and phone service with VoIP technology and mobile service options at a discounted rate.

 Thumbs Down Cons

-• AT&T’s service-level agreements or guarantees are only available with the dedicated internet plans.
+• AT&T’s service-level agreements are included only with its dedicated internet plans.

-• Using the vendor’s wireless broadband as a backup is much slower for the price compared to Verizon’s 5G business internet.
+• Using the vendor’s wireless broadband as a backup is much slower for the price than Verizon’s 5G business internet.

 • AT&T’s dedicated internet plans require a two-year contract.